We are only beginning to understand the potential of wearables and health for sleep monitoring.

 Early Detection of Alzheimer’s disease and Parkinsons disease

 One in nine people age 65 and older (11.3%) has Alzheimer’s dementia.
-This disease can be overwhelming for not only the person who have it but also for their caregivers.
+This disease can be overwhelming for not only the person who has it but also for their caregivers.

 Researchers ( Ju, McLeLand,Holtzman et al) studied the linkage between b-amyloid disposition, sleep-wake problems, and preclinical Alzheimer’s disease and published promising results in the JAMA Neurology journal, “Sleep quality and preclinical Alzheimer disease”.